pUrGe12/TerminAI/Sequencer/README.md

 - [x] History fixed.
 The logic is now to wait for 5 seconds for a response before checking if the `message_queue` is empty or not.

 Before, it used to immediately do that, hence always resulting in an empty queue.
 If we receive a message within these 5 seconds, then we immediately proceed forward.

+---

+Dilemma:

+- [ ] The database now has more columns, to incorporate for the GPT layer stuff as well.
+We will need to work out if we need to send GPT stuff as history as well.